CMR 1.3.0

 • -o FORMAT Format of output matrix; default: dense.

-Formats for matrices are dense-matrix, sparse-matrix.
-MIPFILE must refer to a file that Gurobi can read.
+Formats for matrices: dense, sparse MIPFILE must refer to a file that Gurobi can read.